By R Carter

-After WW2 winning was defined as all of us having a better life, free of fascism, hate and tyranny.
-Some how we’ve lost sight of that.
-Today winning is a singular endeavor, measured only by our personal individual success without regard for those less fortunate than us.
+After WW2 winning was defined as all of us have a better life, free of fascism, hate and tyranny.
+Somehow we’ve lost sight of that.
+Today winning is a singular endeavor, measured only by our individual success without regard for those less fortunate than us.
 We demand the rights and freedoms to better ourselves then deny those same rights to others for no other reason than, in our minds, they’re different than us.
 They’re too conservative, too liberal, the wrong color, the wrong race, or simply because they were not born here and they have an accent.

 And with no regard for a moral power greater than ourselves, we believe we are answerable to no one but ourselves and this justifies our continued prejudice and bias.

-In America we used to say that it’s our diversity which made us great.
-Today we say the same, but secretly we plan how to give ourselves more choices and greater rewards, while we legislate laws which deny others the same and if that fails, we simply buy their silence after breaking rules we expect others to live by.
+In America, we used to say that it’s our diversity which made us great.
+Today we say the same, but secretly we plan how to give ourselves more choices and greater rewards, while we legislate laws that deny others the same and if that fails, we simply buy their silence after breaking rules we expect others to live by.